acm-ndsu/acm-ndsu.github.io/_posts/2015-7-9-2015-meeting-minutes.md

 - GameJam
     - Will now be refered to as Retro Jam
-    - phaze one is due soon so everyone working on it should make a status report on github
+    - phase one is due soon so everyone working on it should make a status report on github